tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - interactions with self-peptide-MHC complexes on thymic epithelial cells crucial for thmocyte survival (positive selection) and CD4 vs. CD8 lineage commitment but can also result in negative selection (apoptosis)
  - migratory DCs carry peripheral self antigens into thymus, extend scope of intrathymically presented self antigens
 ## Main
+### Positive selection and CD4 or CD8 lineage committment
+ - in cortex of thymus
  - selection paradox: recognition of self is essential for thymocyte survival and lineage commitment but may also induce negative selection
  - **affinity model: only TCR-pMHC interactions with intermediate affinity allow positive selection and CD4 or CD8 lineage commitment (no or too low affinity leads to apoptosis due to neglect which is about 80-90% of lost thymocytes during selection and very high affinity contacts lead to apoptosis by negative selection i.e. clonal deletion)**
  - deviation of autoreactive thymocytes into Treg cells (CD25<sup>+</sup>) not explained by affinity model
+ - cathepsins (lysosomal proteases) and thymus-specific serine protease alter MHC ligand repertoire presented to T cells during development, helps positive selection
+### Antigen presentation in the medulla
+ - transcriptional noise (low level transcription of any gene) may expose developing thymocytes to antigenic diversity of peripheral tissue (tissue-restricted antigens) without those peripheral antigens needing to be transited to thymus, not just inherent leaky gene expression but rather promiscuous gene expression and a distinct property of medullary thymic epithelial cells (1-3% of these cells express a particular tissue-restricted antigen but the cells get replace weekly changing topology of antigen expression in medulla)
 # A phenotypically and functionally distinct human T<sub>H2</sub> cell subpopulation is associated with allergic disorders
  - allergen-specific type 2 helper T (T<sub>H2</sub>) cells critical in initiating/orchestrating allergic/asthmatic inflammatory response pathways
  - currently lack methodology to identify and differentiate these cells from nonpathogenic T<sub>H2</sub> cell types (otherwise would be able to use them as therapeutic targets and biomarkers)
  - here, they describe a subset of human memory T<sub>H2</sub> cells confined to atopic (hypersensitivity reaction occurs in part of body not in contact with allergen) individuals that includes all allergen-specific T<sub>H2</sub> cells, denoted as T<sub>H2A</sub> cells, characterized by co-expression of CRTH2, CD49d, and CD161 and exhibit numerous functional attributes distinct from conventional T<sub>H2</sub> cells
  - transcriptome analysis reveals distinct pathway in initiation of pathogenic responses to allergen
  - elimination of these cells is indicative of clinical responses induced by immunotherapy
+# Association of checkpoint inhibitor-induced toxic effects with shared cancer and tissue antigens in non-small cell lung cancer
+ - irAEs more common in patients with complete/partial remission than in those with progressive/stable disease, **autoimmune adverse effects are associated with response to therapy**
+ - **identify 9 T cell antigens shared between tumor and skin (including desmocollin 3, keratin 6, mapsin, LL37, keratin 14), different from crossreactivity hypothesis seems to just be exact same antigen shared between tumor and self**, these antigens stimulate T cells *in vitro* (significant for CD8<sup>+</sup> IFN-gamma<sup>+</sup> but not CD4<sup>+</sup> IFN-gamma<sup>+</sup> T cells)
+ - **seems like most similar self tissue to tumor has highest chance of irAE, skin second most similar to NSCLC after lung and had second highest proportion of irAEs**
+ - **see dense infiltration of T cells in sites of irAEs**
+ - **same T cell clonotypes infiltrated both lung tumor and autoimmune skin lesions**
+ - **not all tumor sharbor potent neoantigens, effective immunotherapy favors neoantigens**
 # Association of immune-related adverse events with nivolumab efficacy in non-small-cell lung cancer
  - irAEs observed in 51% of patients (9% grades 3 or 4 i.e. severe irAEs)
  - irAEs associated with better overall survival
 # Association of vitiligo with tumor response in patients with metastatic melanoma treated with pembrolizumab
  - 25% of patients developed vitiligo
  - **objective response associated with higher occurrence of vitiligo**
+# Autoreactive napsin A-specific T cells are enriched in lung tumors and inflammatory lung lesions during immune checkpoint blockade
+## Summary
+ - DITAS: discovery of tumor-associated self-antigens to find peptides that induce both antitumor and irAE responses, analyze shared antigens between NSCLC and lung tissue, determine which HLA peptides bind to, predicting CD8<sup>+</sup> T cell epitopes of peptides
+## Abstract
+ - DITAS computes transcriptional similarity between lung tumors and healthy lung tissue, identify 10 lung tissue-specific genes highly expressed in lung tumors
+ - napsin A: self antigen that elicited strong CD8<sup>+</sup> T cell responses, ICB responders have higher napsin A-specific CD8<sup>+</sup> T cell frequencies than non-responders
+ - HLA class I ligands from napsin A present in human lung tumors and non-tumor lung tissue
+ - napsin A-specific T cell clonotypes enriched in lung tumors and ICB-induced inflammatory lung lesions, able to kill HLA-matched NSCLC cells *ex vivo* and express proinflammatory cytokines and cytotoxic markers
+## Introduction
+ - **vitiligo being more common in patients with melanoma treated with ICB is evidence for shared antigens (GP100, MART-1, tyrosinase) underlying irAEs and clinical response**
 # B cell-specific MHC class II deletion reveals multiple nonredundant roles for B cell antigen presentation in murine lupus
  - B cells have both Ab-dependent and Ab-independent functions in systemic autoimmunity
  - Ab-independent functions could include roles in lymphoid development, cytokine secretion, Ag presentation